e-bertrand/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/step_histogram-1.png)\

-Now, let's estimate the mean and the median of the total number of steps taken per day:
+We can now estimate the mean and the median of the total number of steps taken per day:

 ```r